o-qcblog/o-qcblog.github.io/_posts/2024-12-28-Knowing-When-To-Stop-Looking-For-Better-Ways-To-Solve-Your-Problems.md

 *Given any problem, is it always possible to develop better or faster methods to solve it?
 Is there such a thing as the best method for solving a problem?
 If so, how can one determine which method is the best?
 And finally, when should one decide to stop searching for an even better or faster way to get to the solution?*

 This blog offers an intuitive and engaging introduction to various lower-bounding techniques, presented in a playful and interactive manner that anyone—even without a mathematical background—can grasp.
-The follow-up post will delve into the mathematics behind elegant lower-bounding techniques that demonstrate, for a given problem, that no matter how clever one may be, it is impossible to surpass these fundamental limits.
-The art of giving lower bounds...
+The follow-up post will delve into the mathematics behind elegant lower-bounding techniques.

 <div class="hint-box info">
 <div class="hint-box-header"> For those who are not familiar with time complexity… (Click to expand)